unixpickle/f1le/README.md

 These instructions apply to you only if you wish to run your own instance of f1le.

 First, you must have Go installed and configured.
-Next, you can download and install the f1le server as follows:
+Next, you can download and install the f1le server and its dependencies as follows:

+    $ go get github.com/gorilla/securecookie
+	$ go get github.com/gorilla/sessions
+    $ go get github.com/hoisie/mustache
     $ go get github.com/unixpickle/f1le
     $ go install github.com/unixpickle/f1le